Catalogue Browser

 Variants

 1. Replace Fixed Loop with Repeated Tests2.
-Replace For-each with Parameterized
+Replace For-each Loop with Parameterized Test

 Motivation